techninja/cncserver/README.md

 common CNC/plotter functions.
 These controls manifest as an abstracted method of controlling the bot to do what you ask while sanity checking and keeping crashes down to a minimum.
  * Fast HTTP server via [Express](http://expressjs.com)
  * Runs great on even modest hardware.
 Raspberry Pi verified!
- * Self manages absolute pen position.
+ * Self manages absolute pen position for relative motion plotter controllers.
- * 4 API endpoints allow full control, motor overrides and "tool" changes.
+ * Multiple API endpoints allow full control, motor overrides and "tool" changes.
 Read [the documentation](API.md) and implement *your own* client!
  * Accepts direct X/Y absolute pen positions as percentage of total width/height.
  * Client agnostic!
 We don't care what controls the bot, as long as it follows the rules.
 See it in use by [US President Barack Obama on an iPad](http://www.youtube.com/watch?v=2HfgGDOZPCQ&feature=player_embedded#t=1992s)!
- * Configuration file and argument driven (see [example here](machine_types/watercolorbot.ini)), allows for server customization to fit *almost* any style of bot using the EBB.
+ * Configuration file and argument driven (see [example here](machine_types/watercolorbot.ini)), allows for server customization to fit *almost* any style of bot using a supported controller.

 ## Problems?
 ***Stuck on something?*** Submit an issue!
 Click the